47degrees/github4s/docs/docs/project.md

 ### List projects

-Note: The Projects API is currently available for developers to preview.
-During the preview period, the API may change without advance notice.
-Please see the blog post for full details.
-To access the API during the preview period, you must provide a custom media type in the `Accept` header:
- `application/vnd.github.inertia-preview+json`

 You can list the project for a particular organization with `listProjects`; it takes as arguments:

 - `org`: name of the organization for which we want to retrieve the projects.